gotchoices/MyCHIPs/doc/learn-message.md

 This can be thought of as a set of sub-states a tally can be in while its main state is open (and/or closing).
 For example, a stock can be said to be *consensed* or *not yet consensed* with its foil counterpart.
+And we will think of the tally record itself as the initial 'chit zero' or starting block of the chain.

-But we can also think of consensus as an extension of the chit protocol because individual chits can either be *linked* into the chit chain or *not yet linked*.
+We can also think of consensus as an extension of the chit protocol because individual chits can either be *linked* into the chit chain or *not yet linked*.

-This makes it difficult to attribute a single, granular consensus state to tally.
+This makes it challenging to attribute a single, granular consensus state to tally.
 A tally can have some chits linked, others in the process of being linked and still others needing to be linked.

-So for purposes of [negotiating consensus](lean-protocol.md#chit-chain-consensus), we will define a substate that is applicable to individual chits.
+For purposes of [negotiating consensus](lean-protocol.md#chit-chain-consensus), we will define a substate that is applicable to individual chits.
 A foil will be considered *in consensus* when every good chit has been linked into its chain.
 A stock will be considered *in consensus* when every good chit has been linked into its chain and the resulting end hash has been confirmed with the foil.

-Since attaining consensus is the result of hash-chaining chits, we will utilize the chit message handling module (i.e. property target = chit).
+Since attaining consensus is primarily the result of hash-chaining chits, we will utilize the chit message handling module (i.e. property target = chit).
 Consensus messages specify the property action = 'chain' which means "Hand this message to the consensus processing module."

 The [consensus state machine](learn-protocol.md#chit-chain-consensus) references the following message sub-commands:
-- **new**: (virtual) Foil sends valid chit, accompanied by new endHash
-- **new**: (virtual) Stock sends valid chit, accompanied by proposed endHash (propHash)
+- **upd**: (virtual) Stock/foil sends valid chit, accompanied by additional chaining record.
+- **upd**: (explicit) Sender includes an index and hash and an optional list of chits.
+Attaching chits tells the partner to merge them into its chain.
+The recipient is then expected to acknowledge (ack or nak) the specified hash at the specified index (assumed to be the end of any new chits added).
-- **req**: Stock requests chits since last acknowledged endHash (ackHash) or some other starting point in the chain.
+- **req**: Sender requests a specified number of chits starting at the specified index.
-- **upd**: Foil sends latest ending hash (ackHash) as well as an optional list of potentially unknown chits.
-If the chit list is empty, this implies an ACK (acknowledge) of some prior provisional endHash the stock may have sent.
-- **err**: An error occurred while attempting to reconcile with a specified update packet.
+- **ack**: Sender acknowledges the specified hash to be accurate for the specified index.
+- **nak**: Sender disagrees with some prior assertion of the partner and instead finds the specified hash to be correct for the specified index.

-The first two actions are directly correlated with the sending of a chit--a message already occuring within the chit subsystem.
+The first action is directly correlated with the sending of a chit--a message already occuring within the chit subsystem.
-So these actions are accomplished simply by populating the additional <i>chain</i> property in the applicable chit message.
+It is accomplished simply by populating the additional <i>chain</i> property in the applicable chit message.
-The latter three will encode the desired command into the property *sub*.
+The latter four will encode the desired command into the property *sub*.

 Chain messages then contain an object with some or all of the following properties:
 - **action**: = chain